UpTheShipCreek/Project2023/Assignment_2/readme.md

 Panagiotopoulos Georgios **sdi1700113**

-This project offers two approximate algorithms for k-nearest-neighbor using a graph-theoretic approach.
+This project offers two approximate algorithms for k-nearest-neighbors using a graph-theoretic approach.

 The dataset being used is the MNIST dataset